Thursday, October 10, 2024

 MANDATORY LIABILITY WAIVERS (PLEASE FILL OUT ALL OF THEM TO BE ELIGIBLE FOR ALL OF THE FIELD TRIPS):

 Students must submit the liability waiver forms for each trip, and will not receive free admission without them.
 If you show up to the museum without having done this, you will have to pay full admission and you will not legally be recognized as part of the UCSB Department of Art field trip.
-If you have difficulty filling out your DocuSign Liability Waiver, then email your professor.
+If you have difficulty filling out your DocuSign Liability Waiver, then email your professor and our Undergraduate Advisor, Hannah Vainstein: arts-undergraduate@ucsb.edu

 LACMA FIELD TRIP:

-One of the important exhibitions we will be viewing is ED RUSCHA / NOW THEN, and since his work is the subject of your research paper it will be worth the trip!
+One of the important exhibitions we will be viewing is Simone Leigh, and it is worth the drive alone!

 MEETING AT LACMA: